opf/openproject/docs/faq/README.md

 To learn more about OpenProject and how its features work please have a look at [this FAQ](#how-can-i-learn-more-about-openproject).

-### Do you support Univention users?

-If you're an Enterprise on-premises user you're eligible for Professional Support.
-However, we can't support you in all Univention-related topics (e.g. server not reachable, authentication setup, ...).

 ### Do you have a cyber insurance?

 Yes, we do.